Augustus31/cse15l-lab-reports/lab5.md

 ## Running the Script

 I wrote this script on my machine, so I used `scp` to transfer it to the remote server.
 Then, I logged onto the remote server and ran it from there.
-See the following screenshots for exactly what I did:
+See the following screenshots for exactly what I did on the remote server:

 ![img1](lab9.1.PNG)